yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 These are standard SNOMED-CT and FHIR ontologies/vocabularies that have been downloaded for use in this analysis.
 Ideally these ontologies would be usable as-is after downloading them from the HL7 and IHTSDO websites.
-However, a few modifications were made for this tutorial, as described below, in addition to modifying URIs to point to these github versions.
+However, a few local modifications were made for this tutorial, as described below, in addition to modifying URIs to point to these github versions.